fabiothiroki/interface/README.md

 ## 🍕 Community

 Got Questions?
 Join the conversation in our [Discord](https://discord.gg/DBcwmDrkpy).
-Find RibonDAO updates on our [Twitter](https://www.twitter.com/RibonDAO).
+Find RibonDAO updates in our [Twitter](https://www.twitter.com/RibonDAO).